Resident Assistant Job Summary

 A Resident Assistant (RA) is a student who lives on campus and acts as a resource for the students on their floor, wing, or unit within their residence hall.
 These individuals are student leaders chosen to assist the residents, serving as a resource, mentor, friend, role model, and community leader.
 The RA is more than just a friendly presence; he/she is the crucial link in creating an environment in which students develop independence and learn to live cooperatively with others.

 The Resident Assistant position focuses on enhancing the quality of life in the residence halls, including fostering community, providing academic support, and being attentive to safety and security of residents.
 RAs play a key role in creating an environment for students that is conducive to academic, personal, and social growth.
-RAs develop social, educational, and cultural activities for their residents.
+RAs develop social, educational, and cultural activities for their residents utilizing the Residential Living Residential Curriculum.
 They also enforce and educate students on University policies and regulations within the residence halls.

-Position Qualifications Residential Living seeks candidates who enjoy working in a community setting and fostering a living/learning community.
-Priority will be given to applicants who can work August through May.
-Applicants must:
+Residential Living seeks candidates who enjoy working in a community setting and fostering a living/learning community.
+Candidates must be able to commit to the position for a full academic year (August through May)

 - Be enrolled full time while employed – at least 12 credit hours per semester for undergraduates, and 9 credit hours for graduate students.

 - Possess a 2.5 grade point average (GPA) the long semester (fall or spring) prior to applying, as well as the semester prior to being employed.

 - Receive a minimum of 2.5 GPA each semester while employed.